hanselke/kaizen/README.md

 7. show time in board
 8. clean user + stuff from bonita
 9. Specify a running number for the task name (+ prefix from process definition)
-10. Only show those actions that a user can create.
 12. clean out client from unnecessary code.
 13. do nice error/status messages